-- 12.3 An efficient, comprehensive and sustainable transport system is an essential element in supporting the District's economic competitiveness, meeting targets for reducing CO2 emissions and enabling the delivery of sustainable development.
-Promoting sustainable transport modes will help re-balance the focus to those modes that have lower emissions and contribute to creating a higher quality environment across the District. - 12.4 Hertfordshire County Council has produced a Growth and Transport Plan (GTP) for South West Hertfordshire, which identifyies some the transport interventions that will be needed to support and help facilitate sustainable development within the South West Hertfordshire area, including in Three Rivers. - 12.5 While Three Rivers District is not responsible for the transport network, the location of new development may have a significant impact on transport and travel and the travel choices made. - 12.6 The Spatial Strategy seeks to direct development to the areas with greatest access to public transport, services and facilities, which should contribute to reducing the need to travel and journey lengths, and enable the use of public transport, walking and cycling as alternatives to the car. - 12.7 The Council is also working with Hertfordshire County Council, National Highways and other transport providers to provide a co-ordinated and enhanced transport system which improves connectivity and transport services to and between settlements within Three Rivers, to town centres in surrounding areas, and to London.
+- 12.2 Three Rivers is well served by communication links.
+However, car ownership levels are high and car usage increasingly dominates patterns of movement in the District.
+Traffic levels in the District are forecast to grow by 15.6% by 2031 and there are existing local congestion problems.
+Increased congestion and car use could undermine the economic growth of the District and harm the quality of the environment and social well-being. - 12.3 An efficient, comprehensive and sustainable transport system is an essential element in supporting the District's economic competitiveness, meeting targets for reducing CO2 emissions and enabling the delivery of sustainable development.
+Promoting sustainable transport modes will help rebalance the focus to those modes that have lower emissions and contribute to creating a higher quality environment across the District. - 12.4 Hertfordshire County Council will produce a Growth and Transport Plan (GTP) for South West Hertfordshire, which aims to identify the transport interventions that will be needed to support and help facilitate sustainable development within the South West Hertfordshire area, including in Three Rivers - 12.5 While Three Rivers District is not responsible for the transport network, the location of new development may have a significant impact on transport and travel and the travel choices made. - 12.6 The Spatial Strategy seeks to direct development to the areas with greatest access to public transport, services and facilities, which should contribute to reducing the need to travel and journey lengths, and enable the use of public transport, walking and cycling as alternatives to the car. - 12.7 The Council is also working with Hertfordshire County Council, National Highways and other transport providers to provide a co-ordinated and enhanced transport system which improves connectivity and transport services to and between settlements within Three Rivers, to town centres in surrounding areas, and to London.